Saeed1362/ZYNQ-Linux/ZYNQ_Linux.md

 ```
 ./petalinux-v2018.3-final-installer.run /opt/pkg/petalinux/2018.3
 ```
-***Note:*** You may receive a permission error as below that you can get it addressed via the below commands:
+***Note.*** You may receive a permission error like the one shown below, which can be addressed using the following commands.

 ***Message:*** ERROR: Access Denied: No access permissions to the directory : /opt/pkg/petalinux/2018.3/